 Projects per year

-LiCoO2 is the prototype cathode in lithium ion batteries.
-It adopts a crystal structure with alternating Li + and CoO2 - layers along the hexagonal <0001> axis.
-It is well established that ionic and electronic conduction is highly anisotropic; however, little is known regarding heat transport.
-We analyse the phonon dispersion and lifetimes of LiCoO2 using anharmonic lattice dynamics based on quantum chemical force constants.
-Around room temperature, the thermal conductivity in the hexagonal ab plane of the layered cathode is ≈ 6 times higher than that along the c axis based on the phonon Boltzmann transport.
-The low thermal conductivity (< 10 W m -1 K -1) originates from a combination of short phonon lifetimes associated with anharmonic interactions between the octahedral face-sharing CoO2 - networks, as well as grain boundary scattering.
-The impact on heat management and thermal processes in lithium ion batteries based on layered positive electrodes is discussed.
+LiCoO 2 is the prototypical cathode in lithium-ion batteries.
+Its crystal structure consists of Li + and CoO2 - layers that alternate along the hexagonal «0001»axis.
+It is well established that the ionic and electronic conduction are anisotropic, but little is known regarding the heat transport.
+We analyze the phonon dispersion and lifetimes using anharmonic lattice dynamics based on quantum-chemical force constants.
+Around room temperature, the thermal conductivity in the hexagonal ab plane of the layered cathode is ∼6 times higher than that along the c axis.
+An upper limit to the average thermal conductivity at T = 300 K of 38.5 W m -1 K -1 is set by short phonon lifetimes associated with anharmonic interactions within the octahedral face-sharing CoO2 - network.
+Observations of conductivity <10 W m -1 K -1 can be understood by additional scattering channels including grain boundaries in polycrystalline samples.
+The impact on thermal processes in lithium-ion batteries is discussed.

 - Materials Science(all)

 FingerprintDive into the research topics of 'Highly Anisotropic Thermal Transport in LiCoO2'.
 Together they form a unique fingerprint.

 Faraday Institute Call - Multi-Scale Modelling

 Islam, S. & Morgan, B.